 Drs.
 Laura and Jon Klein chair the Louisville Partnership and they have been on two previous Partnership missions.
 They are committed to building on past success.
 Philip Rosenbloom, M.D., is regional partnership chair for the Emergency Response Group initiative that trains physicians here and in Israel on how to handle mass casualty situations.
 He and several other Louisville doctors have taken the course through the Western Galilee Hospital’s ERG program.
 Kathy Karr leads Louisville’s efforts in the arts.
 She has done flute concerts in Israel and brought performers here.

 Israeli physicians, educators and entertainers of all ages have brought their talents to Louisville, where they have worked with camp groups and performed for members of our community.

 Continuing Partnership programs include Kefiada, which brings Israeli teens to Midwest Consortium communities to work as counselors at Jewish Community Center summer camps and brings young Americans to Akko to work in summer camps there.
 There also is an artist-in-residence program that provides visual artists the opportunity to work in the Western Galilee.
 A special Partnership Birthright Israel trip guarantees that young adults from Midwest Consortium communities will not be waitlisted for a this popular program, and includes a component in the Western Galilee.

-Jon and Laura Klein, Partnership2Gether Co-Chairs
+Lisa and Robert Klein, Partnership2Gether Co-Chairs